JetBrains/kotlin/docs/contributing.md

 A nice gentle way to contribute would be to review the [standard library docs](https://kotlinlang.org/api/latest/jvm/stdlib/index.html) and find classes or functions which are not documented very well and submit a patch.

-In particular it'd be great if all functions included a nice example of how to use it such as for the [`hashMapOf()`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.collections/hash-map-of.html) function.
+In particular, it'd be great if all functions included a nice example of how to use it such as for the [`hashMapOf()`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.collections/hash-map-of.html) function.
 This is implemented using the [`@sample`](https://github.com/JetBrains/kotlin/blob/1.1.0/libraries/stdlib/src/kotlin/collections/Maps.kt#L91) macro to include code from a test function.
 The benefits of this approach are twofold; First, the API's documentation is improved via beneficial examples that help new users and second, the code coverage is increased.